Zilola-Nazarova/budget-app/README.md

 # 📖 SmartPocket <a name="about-project"></a>

 The **SmartPocket** keeps track of all your expences associated with catogories.
 It will allow you to:
-- create new transactions in order keep track of how much your expences
+- create new transactions in order keep track of your expences
 - update/delete existing transactions
-- create new catrgories in order to classify your expecnes by categories
+- create new categories in order to classify your expences by categories
 - see the calculated total amount of expences per category
 - update/delete existing categories